 Visitors must provide their own food, water filter, sleeping bag and personal gear.
 Water is collected from the lake in a cistern and must be personally filtered before use.

-The lottery request forms may be mailed or faxed to:
+The lottery request forms may be mailed to:

 Ostrander Reservation Office

 The overnight rates are due and payable with your reservation request.
 Reservations will not be confirmed without payment.

 Once you have confirmed reservations, NO REFUNDS will be given (with the exception of park and/or road closures).

 Reservations by Phone: (209) 379-5161

 The reservation office will open on Dec.
 2, 2013.
 A reservation assistant will be available Mon - Fri, 8:30 - 4:30.
 All inquiries of lottery results and/or to request changes must wait until the reservation office reopens on Monday Dec.
 2, 2013.

 Overnight fees are non-refundable, unless a cancellation is due to road closures, and/or park closures.
 No refunds are given for lack of snow or inclement weather.
 Changes can be made to existing reservations if there is an available date during the current season.